“Security is mostly a superstition. Life is either a daring adventure or nothing.” – Helen Keller

-Sarah Phelan, MSJ, has over 10 years of experience working as a strategic marketing, business development, communications, public relations and social media professional.
+Sarah Phelan, MSJ, has more than 10 years of experience working as a strategic marketing, business development, communications, public relations and social media professional.
 She enjoys developing strategic initiatives to grow business and discovering new and effective ways of conveying messages to targeted audiences.

 At Green Hasson Janks, Sarah designs, writes and edits marketing collateral and proposal for prospective clients.
 She also organizes and executes events aimed at growing business and increasing the Firm’s market prominence.
 Her expertise also includes managing the Firm’s digital strategy and developing, editing and overseeing blogs and social media strategy.
 She is also a member of the Firm’s Food and Beverage Practice and manages their annual survey and whitepaper production as well as having been a content contributor.
 Sarah also write blogs for the Firm focused on marketing in the food and beverage industry and women in the workplace.

 Prior to joining the Firm in 2015, Sarah worked for Saint John’s Health Center (SJHC) in its Marketing Department.
 At SJHC, Sarah acted as Public Information Officer for SJHC and its affiliated John Wayne Cancer Institute.
 She also managed the public relations, internal communications and social media strategies for both institutions, as well as provided support in those areas for the Saint John's Health Center Foundation.